Ultraplot/ultraplot/docs/configuration.rst

 Table of settings
 -----------------

-A comprehensive table of the new ultraplot settings is shown below.
+A comprehensive table of the new UltraPlot settings is shown below.

 .. include:: _static/rctable.rst